Andrei Borza

-Sebastian Andrei Borza (born 12 November 2005) is a Romanian professional footballer who plays as a left-back for Liga I club Rapid București.
+Sebastian Andrei Borza (born 12 November 2005) is a Romanian professional footballer who plays as a left-back for Süper Lig club Çorum and the Romania national team.

-A product of Farul Constanța's academy, Borza made his senior debut in 2022 and won a national title in his second season at the team.
-In the summer of 2023, he transferred to fellow league side Rapid București.
+A product of Farul Constanța's academy, Borza made his senior debut in 2022 and won the Liga I title in his second season at the club.
+He joined fellow league team Rapid București in the summer of 2023, before moving abroad to Turkish side Çorum three years later.

-Internationally, Borza represented Romania under-21 in the 2023 UEFA European Championship.
+At international level, Borza represented Romania under-21 at the 2023 UEFA European Championship.
+He made his senior debut in June 2026, in a 1–1 friendly draw against Georgia.

 Club career

 Farul Constanța

 Borza made his Liga I debut for Farul Constanța on 1 May 2022, aged 16, starting in a 0–1 away loss to four-time defending champions CFR Cluj.
 On 28 October that year, he scored his first goal with a long-range shot in a 2–1 league win at FC U Craiova.

 In the 2022–23 season, Borza appeared in 33 league games and scored three goals to aid Farul in winning the national title.
 He registered his debut in European competitions on 12 July 2023, starting in a 1–0 home victory over Sheriff Tiraspol in the UEFA Champions League first qualifying round.